HassanYusuf1/NestReact/ReadMe.md

 1. Open terminal and type in ‘cd api’.
 We want to start the backend first.

-2. Being in the correct directory, type in ‘dotnet build’
+2. Being in the correct directory, type in ‘dotnet build’ (Check that obj and Bin folder is not created before dotnet build.
+If so, then delete obj and bin folders and type in ´dotnet clean´)

 3. Finally ‘dotnet run’